A Guide to Cardhu

 History and heritage

-The origins of Cardhu trace back to 1811 when John Cummings and his wife Helen took over the lease of Cardhu farm.
-Like many of their farming neighbours, the Cummings took to illicit distilling, with Helen Cumming cleverly outwitting excise men by inviting them into her home, disguising the fermenting as baking, then slipping outside to alert her fellow distillers by flying a red flag.
+The origins of Cardhu trace back to 1811 when John Cumming and his wife Helen took over the lease of Cardhu farm.
+Like many of their farming neighbours, they took to illicit distilling, with Helen Cumming cleverly outwitting excise men by inviting them into her home, disguising the fermenting as baking, then slipping outside to alert her fellow distillers by flying a red flag.

-By 1823 the excise laws had relaxed, and John Cummings obtained a distillery licence, marking the official founding of Cardhu in 1824.
+John Cumming obtained a distillery licence, marking the official founding of Cardhu in 1824.
 In the years that followed, Cardhu very much became a family business, with all their sons all having a part to play in the business.
-Elizabeth Cummings resolved to keep the running of the business after the death of her husband, the Cummings’ eldest son, in 1872.
+Elizabeth Cumming resolved to keep the running of the business after the death of her husband, the Cumming's eldest son, in 1872.

 In 1893, Elizabeth sold the business to John Walker & Sons with the one condition that the family would still run the distillery.
 Before her death, Elizabeth had cottages with running water built for employees at the distillery, ensuring Cardhu remained at the heart of the community and keeping her mother-in-law’s legacy alive.